Law School Technology FAQs

 Information about retaining access to your UW email account after graduation is provided on UW-IT's website.

-Before installing Sophos Anti-Virus on your computer, you will need to
+- Install Sophos Anti-Virus, which is provided free to all currently enrolled UW students.
+NOTE: Before installing Sophos Anti-Virus on your computer, you will need to

 first uninstall any antivirus software that may already be present on